stanislausb/new-file-alert/readme.md

 This program, when ran, gives an alert in different Google Workspaces when certain new files have been uploaded to the central repository (locally stored).

-Script is to be triggered every couple of minutes by an external program.
+Script is to be triggered periodicaly by an external program.

 ## Features